MutDafny: A Mutation-Based Approach to Assess Dafny Specifications: Mutation tools and operators proposed for traditional programming languages

 \section{Mutation tools and operators proposed for traditional programming languages}

 Aiming to answer \textbf{RQ1}, in this section, we compile the mutation operators proposed for other, more traditional, programming languages and investigate their applicability to Dafny programs.
-We consider a mutation operator applicable to a Dafny program if the language supports the operation performed by the operator and it has the potential of leading to a valid program.
+We consider a mutation operator applicable to a Dafny program if (a) the Dafny programming language supports the operation performed by the operator, and (b) if it has the potential of leading to a valid program.